uio-cees/hpc/misc/abel_access.md

 # Getting access to Abel CPU allocations

-* Fill out this form: https://www.metacenter.no/user/application/form/notur/
+* Using the instructions below, fill out this form: https://www.metacenter.no/user/application/form/notur/
   * Under resources, choose abel
   * Start date (yyyy-mm-dd): use today's date
   * End date (yyyy-mm-dd): use December 31st of the current year.
 We will extend access with another year each December for those users that still need it